Diane29/GetDataProject/CodeBook.md

 Mag - Magnitude
 XYZ - 3-axial signals in the X, Y and Z directions

+###Subject
-###Subject - the number indentifying the subject in the data
+- number indentifying the subject in the data
+###Activity
-###Activity - the type of activity associted with measurements (signals) listed below
-  1 - WALKING
+- type of activity associted with measurements (signals) listed below 1 - WALKING
   2 - WALKING_UPSTAIRS
   3 - WALKING_DOWNSTAIRS